Selling fees

 Other charges that may apply to your selling activity include:

-- Charges for postage costs when you buy eBay postage labels
+- Charges for postage costs when you buy labels on eBay

 - Charges for postage costs when a buyer uses an eBay return postage label to return an item